Mountain-Hydrology-Research-Group/snow-hydrology/modules/module4.md

 In Lab4-2, we plotted vertical profiles of snowpack temperature on multiple, sequential days.
 Replicate these plots for all days from the first half of April (April 1--15).
 Find 4-5 days during this period where some significant behavior in the snowpack temperatures changes.
-Isolate the plots to only these 4-5 days.
+Isolate the plots to only these 3-5 days.
 What is going on here?
 Why are the snowpack temperatures acting the way they are?
+Note: Please do not include plots for 15 days in your homework.
+Once you have found the "interesting behavior", only include plots that show these 3-5 days.

 ### Problem 2: Snowpack internal energy
 In Lab 4-2, we estimated the "change in snowpack internal energy" term by using an estimate of constant snowpack density.